 For all candidates registered for the award of EngD competences iii-ix will be demonstrated by successful completion of compulsory taught modules in Management and Professional Development or equivalent modules identified in Programme Regulations undertaken during the curriculum-based component of the programme.

 17.23 The term research student shall be taken to apply to all Research Engineers registered on the EngD programme.
-The provisions of the Regulations for Higher Degrees by Research shall apply to all candidates except as provided for in the foregoing paragraphs.
+The provisions of the Regulation XXVI shall apply to all candidates except as provided for in the foregoing paragraphs.